 I sincerely hope this guide helps you make your auto repair shop website the best in your area.
 I believe with everything in me that the content, features, and tactics in this guide, when implemented, will help you to annihilate your competition online.

 If you would like help with your auto repair shop’s website or marketing, go here to set up a time to meet with us via Zoom.
 I promise there will be no pressure.

 If you would like to see our portfolio, you can find it here.

 If you know someone else in the industry who could benefit from this guide, please share it with them.

-I hope to see you at an industry event in the near future.
-If you see us there, come say hi!
+I hope to see you at an industry event soon.
+If you see us there, say hi!